Country Baby Names

 Popular country baby names today include Finn (as in Huck), Clementine (Oh My Darlin'), and both Daisy and Mae (Yokum, heroine of the classic L'il Abner cartoons).

-The top country baby names for girls right now are Lucy and Clementine.
+The top country baby names for girls right now include Lucy and Clementine.
 Along with Lucy and Clementine and Daisy, other popular country girl names include Mabel, Ruby, and Sadie — which is kind of the opposite of Daisy.

 Rare and unique country baby names include place names evoking the country, such as Montana and Sierra, and nature names with a country feel, like Wren and Clover.